-6.7.2 Minimum Warning/Advisory Update Times Frame
+6.9.2 Minimum Warning/Advisory Update Times Frame

 At least once every 6-8 hours until the event ends or is cancelled.
 The frequent updates will keep users and partners informed on the current and short-term aspects of the event.
-The AWIPS Graphical Forecast Editor (GFE) GHG software provides the capability for forecasters to edit the headlines by "unlocking" them.
-Note: the default setting keeps headlines "locked".
-A description of best practices for editing headlines is maintained at: http://www.weather.gov/os/vtec/pdfs/headlines.pdf.

-6.8 Upgrades
+6.10 Upgrades

-6.8.1 Upgrade Watch to Warning; Change to Advisory
+6.10.1 Upgrade Watch to Warning; Change to Advisory

-When a winter weather watch is upgraded to a winter storm warning or changed to a winter weather advisory for the same geographical area, the WSW segment will contain one headline and two P-VTEC lines.
+When a winter weather watch is upgraded to a winter weather warning or changed to a winter weather advisory for the same geographical area, the WSW segment will contain one headline and two P-VTEC lines.
 The headline will list the new warning or advisory only.
 The first P-VTEC line will use the "UPG" action code to show the old winter storm watch is being upgraded.
 The second P-VTEC line will use the "NEW" action code to start the new winter weather warning or advisory.

-6.8.2 Upgrade Watch to Warning Example
+6.10.2 Upgrade Watch to Warning Example